abdulwm97/openWeatherMapAPITest/README.md

 ### Review

 Once all the work was finished and the framework was ready for inspection we had a meeting to go through all the different aspects to make sure everything was working correctly and the logic behind it was flawless.
+We made a few JUnit tests to show that our framework wasa working as expected.